Karan12Dev/FPS_API/README.md

 Blueprint can be used to arrange layout, but logic is in C++.

-Widgets are updated in real-time using native Unreal API.

 |

-🧱 Core Classes
 🎮 AFPS_GameModeBase

 Controls JSON data fetching and spawning logic.

 Retrieves data using FHttpModule.